 -On 19 November, B-52 bombers continued carpet bombing the Chu Pong -Ia Drang complex.

-- On 20 November, the 3rd and 6th Airborne Battalions was inserted at a location north side location of the Ia Drang where they was able to ambush the 634th Battalion belonging to the 32nd Regiment that had been avoiding contact during the previous phase.
+- On 20 November, the 3rd and 6th Airborne Battalions were inserted at a location north side location of the Ia Drang, where they were able to ambush the 634th Battalion belonging to the 32nd Regiment that had been avoiding contact during the previous phase.
 During the day, B-52 bombers continued carpet bombing the Chu Pong -Ia Drang complex.

 - On 22 November, the entire Airborne Brigade crossed to the south bank side of the Ia Drang to set up an ambush along the only corridor that could be used to withdraw to the Cambodian border.

 - On 24 November, the 334th Battalion belonging to the 32nd Regiments was ambushed.